kptdev/kpt/docs/commands/sync.md

 ## kpt sync

-Sync package dependencies using a manifest.
+Sync package dependencies using a manifest

 ### Synopsis